Brown Foundation Service Learning Program

 It is a learn-by-doing approach to the curriculum.
-Each service learning project has two components a school and a service partner.
+Each service learning project has two components: a school and a service partner.
 Students get real life experiences in the subject studied by meeting community needs through active participation.

 Plan to attend a service learning workshop to learn more about service learning and the application process.
-See listing of current workshops, or contact us to tailor a workshop for your school!
+See our listing of current workshops, or contact us to tailor a workshop for your school!

 SERVICE LEARNING allows students to establish connections to their communities by applying knowledge acquired in the classroom.
 Learning becomes relevant!
 Students find participating in Service Learning lessons helps them see the relevance of the materials taught in the classroom.
 The average retention rates of students are higher with such participatory programming.